Current UPHS employees must apply HERE

 Credentials: Certification as a PBT or MLA by a minimum knowledge-based exam such as the Board of Certification PBT(ASCP) or MLA(ASCP) is required.

 - H.S.
 Diploma/GED (Required)

-- Phlebotomy training and experience in an outpatient or hospital setting, prior experience in hospital laboratory receiving area, and prior experience with the laboratory information System.
+- Phlebotomy training and experience in an outpatient or hospital setting, laboratory receiving area and or, Laboratory Information System preferred.

 We believe that the best care for our patients starts with the best care for our employees.
 Our employee benefits programs help our employees get healthy and stay healthy.
 We offer a comprehensive compensation and benefits program that includes one of the finest prepaid tuition assistance programs in the region.
 Penn Medicine employees are actively engaged and committed to our mission.
 Together we will continue to make medical advances that help people live longer, healthier lives.

 Live Your Life's Work